Anorexia Nervosa

 Anorexia Nervosa is characterized by a restriction of energy intake leading to a significantly low body weight in the context of age, sex, developmental trajectory, and physical health.
 Often this is paired with poor or distorted body image and an intense fear of gaining weight.

-Behavioral Warning Signs of Anorexia
+Warnings Signs or Symptoms of Anorexia

 • Extreme weight loss